yechanp/Membership-Inference-Attacks-Against-Object-Detection-Models/README.md

 # Membership-Inference-Attacks-Against-Object-Detection-Models

-This is the codes for  https://arxiv.org/abs/2001.04011(Membership Inference Attacks Against Object Detection Models).
+This is the codes for  https://arxiv.org/abs/2001.04011 (Membership Inference Attacks Against Object Detection Models).

 ## Requirements